 Offline conversions

-Offline conversions are conversions that complete away from your website (a deal won in the CRM, a contract signed), imported back into the ad platform and joined to the original click by click ID or hashed email.
+Offline conversions complete away from your website and are imported back into the ad platform afterward, joined to the original ad click by click ID or hashed email.

 Kay Vink